Skip Navigation Links

 I wish to give an additional contribution of: $

-Before you are able to attend a class or workshop at the Art Center, we must have a signed RELEASE OF LIABILITY AND ASSUMPTION OF RISK.
-If you register on line you must review and indicate you accept the terms of this release before you will be directed to the classes.
+• Liability Waiver Requirement: Before you can attend a class or workshop at the Art Center, we must have a signed RELEASE OF LIABILITY AND ASSUMPTION OF RISK.
+If you register online you must review and indicate you accept the terms of this release before you will be directed to the classes.
 If you register by phone, the Registrar will email you a link to the waiver you must complete before your registration can be processed.
 If you register in person, you will be asked to complete the waiver on our tablet or on your phone.

 2240 North Shore Drive